 The Principal Consultant, HBG Medical Assistance, Varun Aggarwal, has called on the Federal Government to prioritise the forex needs of sick people.

-Aggarwal made this call at a stakeholder’s forum organised by OTIUM ‘R’ US Limited, tagged, “Adding Friendship To Healthcare” in Lagos.
+Aggarwal made this call at a stakeholder’s forum organized by OTIUM ‘R’ Us Limited, tagged, “Adding Friendship To Healthcare” in Lagos.

 According to him, many Nigerian patients are presently facing challenges to pay for their medical treatment abroad.